 Failure to supplement responses or to do so in a timely manner can result in a number of court sanctions and can significantly hinder your case.
 A great deal of divorce matters involve the financial status of each party, and the evidence provided through the discovery process.
 This includes items such as alimony awards, child support calculations, and equitable distribution.
 Therefore, it is in your best interest to keep up to date with these documents and responses throughout your divorce to ensure you are providing accurate information for the court to consider when making their final judgment.

 When involved in a divorce proceeding, you are required to procedure a great number of documents during the discovery process.
 It is not uncommon for a document to inadvertently be omitted or for certain information provided to change.
-Therefore, keep your Pensacola Divorce Attorney up to date on your changes and ensure you comply with their requests regarding this information to protect you during this process.
+Therefore, keep your attorney up to date on your changes and ensure you comply with their requests regarding this information to protect you during this process.